 Ask customers to subscribe at checkout

-If you use Commerce, you can add a Join our mailing list checklist to your checkout page.
+If you use Commerce, you can add a Join our mailing list field to your checkout page.
 To learn more, visit Adding a newsletter subscribe option to checkout.

 Create an email newsletter from your blog